 Explore new marketing channels altogether

-Various digital and social media channels which foster word of mouth and educational content related to purchase decisions are now being used increasingly for business purposes.
+Various digital and social media channels which foster word of mouth and educational content related to purchase decisions are now being used increasingly for business purposes for example you can find quickbooks consulting services for your business in different sites online.
 With B2B customers expanding their search profiles and gravitating first to the Internet—and not salespeople—to find product and company information, customer and third-party reviews, and applicable data to support their decision making, sales and marketing organizations are opting for media and marketing channels that had been previously unused or even unexplored.

 Examples may include: